kbrakke/the-mythic-age/src/pages/weapons/roc-weapons.md

 ## Fire Tree
 This weapon is imbued with the hot desert, echoing Simurgh, the Fire's Fury.
 Any additional damage dice gained from being a Roc weapon are fire damage instead of their normal type.
 This sword sheds bright light within 20 feet of it and dim light for an additional 20 feet.

-### Minor Infusion - Scorching Winds
+### Basic Infusion - Scorching Winds
-A Minor roc weapon gains an additional ability based it's weapon type.
+A roc weapon gains an additional ability based it's weapon type.

 #### Labrys & Shotel
 ***Heat Wave.*** As an action you can swing your axe causing an arc of fire to emanate in a 15 ft. cone from yourself.
 Creatures in the area must make a dexterity saving throw.
 A creature takes 3d6 fire damage on a failed save, half as much on a successful one.
 Additionally until the start of your next turn creatures have disadvantage on ranged attacks made through the area of your fire.
 Once this ability is used you must complete a short rest before using it again.